 New information technologies are being created every day.
 Educated career specialists in health informatics will be needed to teach and manage this new technology in various medical settings.

 As a result, there will also be tremendous opportunities available for those entering the field.
-According to the US Bureau of Statistics, medical records and health information jobs are projected to increase by 8% between 2019-2029, which is much higher than the average profession.
-In total, there will be 29,000 more jobs than there are today.
+According to the U.S. Bureau of Statistics (BLS), medical records and health information jobs are projected to increase by 8% between 2022-2032, about as fast as the average for all occupations.
+In total, there will be 16,500 more jobs than there are today.